 Crude Nation: How Oil Riches Ruined Venezuela

-Crude Nation (2016) is a modern cautionary tale that tells the story of how the country with the largest oil reserves in the world resulted in the worst crisis in recorded history.
-The book tells the story of how Venezuela became the quintessential oil nation that stumbled through crisis after crisis, created a stable democracy for a while and then was undone by populism.
+Crude Nation (2016) is a modern cautionary tale that tells the story of how the country with the largest oil reserves in the world ended up in one of the worst crises in recorded history.
+The book tells the story of how Venezuela became the quintessential oil nation that stumbled through crisis after crisis, created a stable democracy for a while, and then was undone by populism.
 It captures the everyday lives of Venezuelans as they stand in line to buy rationed food, struggle with hunger and violence, while their leaders wasted the largest oil bounty in a generation.